-With more than 5,000 locations across the globe, Ace Hardware is one of the most ubiquitous names in the home improvement industry.
-The home of the “helpful hardware folks,” Ace delivers quality materials in convenient locations.
+Ace Hardware delivers quality materials in convenient locations.
 But savvy shoppers know there are always tricks to get a little more bang for your buck!
 Here are 12 tips that your local Ace Hardware employee won’t tell you.

 The key to making the most of your Ace Hardware spending is understanding that Ace doesn’t function like other hardware stores.
 Ace works on a co-op model, in which many private owners band together under a single brand banner.

 In other words, if you don’t like the pricing or service at one location, simply try another!
 Because the ownership is completely different, your buying experience may be, as well.
-In addition, they are more sensitive to customers switching stores than a big box store.
-America named its favorite home improvement retailer.
-Do you shop there?
+In addition, they are more sensitive to customers switching stores than the big box store.

 Local Connections Make Good Networking